RaviPrakash1264/Letsblog/README.md

 <h1 align="center" style="">Let's Blog</h1>
 <h3 align="center" style="">Contributors: <a href="https://github.com/RaviPrakash1264">@RaviPrakash1264</a></h3>
-<h4 align="center">A complete backend solution for a blogging application which provides numerous functionalities to the frontend teams.It help users to create,delete,update,sort and list the posts according to a
+<h4 align="center">A complete backend solution for a blogging application which provides numerous functionalities to the frontend teams.It helps users to create,delete,update,sort,search and
-particular category using pagination.Users will be able to add,delete and update comments on a post as well.It consists of different user input validation and exception handling along with role based authentication.JWT based athentication has been used to secure the APIs.Along with the above features this backend solution is going to provide the detailed documentation to the frontend teams with the help of swagger ui so that they can easily consume the APIs.
+categorize a post according to a particular category.Posts are divided into different pages using pagination.Users will be able to add,delete and update comments on a post as well.It consists of different user input validation and exception handling along with role based authorization.JWT based authentication has been used to secure the APIs.Along with the above features this backend solution is going to provide the detailed documentation to the frontend teams with the help of swagger ui so that they can easily consume the APIs.
 </h4>
 <p align="center">